devstaff-crete/meetup13-LightningTalks-SoftwareballGame/README.md

 2. Deployment to AWS ECS
 3. Running an TOR EXIT NODE for fun and emails
 4. Cool Tools
+5. Swagger/OPENAPI Swag
-5. Swagger/OPENAPI Swag6.
-Purely Preventative
+6. Purely Preventative
 7. Freelancing with the world

 After the talks we played the soft(ware) ball game.